The Black and White Cookie is…well, it’s a CLASSIC.

 Here is a list of my grievances:

-7) No Solicitors.
-I have no patients for solicitors.
+- 7) No Solicitors.
+I have no patience for solicitors.
 They are on my property and I didn’t invite them.
-I even have a sign on my door and for the person who dares to make one sound at my front door will most likely hear and ear full from me.
+I even have a sign on my door and for the person who dares to make one sound at my front door will most likely hear an ear full from me.